nerdzlab/NerdzNetworking/README.md

 # Ideology

+##  Structure

 The main ideology for creating `NerdzNetworking` library was to maximaly split networking into small pieces.
 The ideal scenario would be to have a separate class/structure per each request.
 This should help easily navigate and search information for specific request in files structure.

 ![Requests example](https://raw.githubusercontent.com/nerdzlab/NerdzNetworking/master/requests_example.png)

+## Strong typization

+Another flow that library truing to follow - predefined options for using and simplicity of using.
+We are trying to use generic types on top of protocols, as well as enumerations instead of raw values.
+As an example - predefined headers like `Content-Type` or `Accept`.
+Instead of giving a possibility to put any value, we have defined and enumerations that limits possbie input only to predefined scenarios like `.application(.json)`.
+To make it simple, previously mentioned headers already have `.application(.json)` value preselected for you, so in case you are using standard REST API - everything ready from the box.

 # Tutorial